sangmort/portfolio-site/README.md

 	- When user clicks outside of navigation pane to close navigation, the close button remains a X instead of reverting to a hamburger.
 - [ ] IpadOS Horizontal Anchor Scroll
     - On Ipad Pro, when tablet is in horizontal orientation, first click to `#about` anchor link does not scroll to top of the `<section>` but ~halfway down the section instead.
+- [ ] Untrue System-Triggered Dark Mode Colors
+    - When user prefers dark mode is set and auto triggers theme switch to dark mode, not all defined CSS variable colours are respected.
+		- ex; in Chrome the clouds are much brighter coloured & there is a stroke around the foreground trees
+- [ ] Moon animation on load.
+	- When light theme is default, the `.theme-icon` animation is triggered on the Moon SVG on initial load, when it should only be triggered on button click.

 ---